Money may earn a commission when you click on the products and services below. Opinions are our own,

 • All frozen ingredients

-Daily Harvest didn’t make it into our top picks because our tester found that the meals left a lot to be desired in the flavor department, even though they were filling and nutritious.
-Customers should also note that on June 2022, Daily Harvest issued a recall on its lentil and leeks crumble dish after multiple customer complained on social media about a range of stomach issues.
+Daily Harvest didn’t make it into our top picks because our tester found that the meals left a lot to be desired in the flavor department.
+Customers should also note that in June 2022, Daily Harvest issued a recall on its lentil and leeks crumble dish after multiple customers complained on social media about a range of stomach issues.

 Pros